Francis Lovell, 1st Viscount Lovell: Follower of Richard III

 Lovell became a follower of his friend, Richard, Duke of Gloucester, to whom he was also linked through their respective marriages: his wife, Anne FitzHugh was the first cousin of Richard's wife Anne Neville.
 Lovell served under Richard in the expedition to Scotland in 1482, and was knighted by Richard for it, the same year.
 After the death of Edward IV on 9 April 1483 he became one of his patron's strongest supporters, though he seems not to have taken an active political part in the proceedings at that time.
 He had been created a viscount on 4 January 1483, and while still Lord Protector Richard made him Chief Butler and constable of Wallingford Castle.

 Richard acceded to the throne on 26 June 1483; at his coronation on 6 July 1483, Francis Lovell bore the third sword of state.
 His wife, Anne, was part of the coronation train of the new queen along with her mother, Lady FitzHugh, and sister, Lady Elizabeth Parr.
 Lovell was promoted to the office of Lord Chamberlain, replacing the late William Hastings, and was made a Knight of the Garter in 1483.
 Lovell helped in the suppression of Henry Stafford, 2nd Duke of Buckingham's rebellion (1483).

-In July 1484, William Collingbourne, a Tudor agent, tacked up a lampooning poem at St Paul's Cathedral, which mentions Lovell, whose family's heraldic symbol was a silver wolf,Fields, Bertram.
-Royal Blood: Richard III and the Mystery of the Princes.
-2000 among the three aides to King Richard, whose emblem was a white boar:
+In July 1484, William Collingbourne, a Tudor agent, tacked up a lampooning poem at St Paul's Cathedral, which mentions Lovell, whose family's heraldic symbol was a silver wolf, among the three aides to King Richard, whose emblem was a white boar:

 The poem was interpolated into Laurence Olivier's film Richard III, a screen adaptation of Shakespeare's play.